How to Write Content That Gets You Noticed (Even When You’re Just Starting Out)

 So you’re thinking, “Is it worth alienating some people?”
 You bet it is.

 Would you rather be a forgettable blur in the background or the guy who stood out, even if it’s because he stepped on a few toes?
-To be remembered, you’ve got to be bold enough to break the mold.
+If you want to be remembered, you’ve got to be bold enough to break the mold.

 Want to stand out?
 Take a freakin’ stand.